martignoni/moodlebox.net-old/content/help/upgrade-the-moodlebox.en.md

 ---
-title: How to upgrade the MoodleBox?
+title: How to upgrade the MoodleBox
 author: Nicolas Martignoni
 type: kb
 date: 2017-12-22T10:27:10+00:00